 How to Coupon at Rite Aid: Rewards Promotions

 The best day to shop at Rite Aid is Sunday—that’s when new sales and promotions start.

 Also keep your eyes peeled for Rite Buy offers that begin the Sunday leading into, or overlapping into, the first week of a new month.
-For example, November 2016’s Rite Buy offers started October 30th because November 1st was a Tuesday—not a Sunday.
-Rite Buy offers are month-long sales or BonusCash promotions that you can find advertised in the weekly ad and on sales tags throughout the store.
-Find new Rite Buy offers every month.
+For example, in the past, we saw November’s Rite Buy offers start October 30 because November 1 was a Tuesday — not a Sunday.

 1. Wellness+ BonusCash Promotions